Sunday, November 12, 2017, has been designated as the International Day of Prayer for the Persecuted Church.

 Of course, killing Christians just because they are Christians is the exception in America.
-However, in about sixty countries on earth, for millions of professing Christians, it is dangerous to be a practicing believer in Jesus, yet God is using Christian martyrdom to grow the church.
+However, in about sixty countries on earth, for millions of professing Christians, it is dangerous to be a practicing believer in Jesus—especially if you open your mouth about it.

 “We are witnessing an astonishing escalation in Christian persecution, like we have rarely seen since the first century,” writes Johnnie Moore in his new book called The Martyr’s Oath: Living for the Jesus They’re Willing to Die For.
 Johnnie wrote a book a few years ago that was a bestseller, called Defying ISIS.
 After writing that first book, he was able to raise $25 million on behalf of the persecuted church.

 In a radio interview with him about his new book, Moore told me he got involved in this because, as a college student at Liberty University, he witnessed an unusual (to him) graduation ceremony in India.

 Moore said, “There were 2000 graduates to this Bible school…and yet, before they got their diploma and a bicycle and a one-way train ticket to an unreached place of their choice, they had an extra step.
 They had to actually stand up and take a ‘martyr’s oath.’
 They had to pledge that if they had to die for their faith, they would be willing to die for their faith.”